streamshub/flink-sql-examples/docs/anomaly-detection/index.md

 We append `WITHIN INTERVAL '10' SECOND` after the pattern to set a ["time constraint"](https://nightlies.apache.org/flink/flink-docs-release-2.0/docs/dev/table/sql/queries/match_recognize/#time-constraint).

 > Note: We use an `INTERVAL` of `10 SECOND`s for quick user feedback in this tutorial.
-In a real situation, you would probably use something like `WITHIN INTERVAL '1' HOUR`.
+In a real situation, you would probably use a much longer interval, for example: `WITHIN INTERVAL '1' HOUR`.

-This provides several benefits:
+Setting a time interval provides several benefits:

-- Only the sales made within the last `10 SECOND`s are used.
+- Only the sales made within the specified period are used.
   - Memory use becomes more efficient, since we can prune sales older than this.

 - Our `AVG()` calculation changes from a typical arithmetic mean to a [simple moving average](https://en.wikipedia.org/wiki/Moving_average).